Practice and preparation help you to answer this question confidently and effectively

 You're introducing yourself to a CEO at the start of a job interview.
-Or perhaps you are on a first interview phone screening and the recruiter says the classic “Please tell me about yourself.”
-The way you answer this question decides the first impression you make - it is important and it will stick.
-So how do you best modify your elevator pitch to answer this classic interview question?
+Or perhaps you're on a first interview phone screening and the recruiter kicks off with the classic “Please tell me about yourself.”
+The way that you answer this question decides the first impression you make - it's important and it will stick.
+So, how do you best modify your elevator pitch to answer this classic interview question?

 Be clear on who you are

-It is impossible to create a strong response to this interview question and truly be a top candidate if you are not 100 percent clear on who you are as a professional.
-Of course, that doesn't mean your career goals won't change or evolve throughout your life, but during the interview process, you must be able to clearly communicate who you are career-wise at this stage.
+It's impossible to create a strong response to this interview question and truly be a top candidate if you are not 100% clear on who you are as a professional.
+Of course, that doesn't mean that your career goals won't change or evolve throughout your life but, during the interview process, you must be able to clearly communicate who you are career-wise at this stage.
 Know what makes you unique.
-Here are three questions you can ask yourself to gain clarity:
+Here are three questions that you can ask yourself to gain clarity:

 1. What is my education and career background?

-Ex: I have a BS in Business Management from MSU and 15 years of experience in finance operations, communication, and information technology.
+"My name is Mary Smith and I have a bachelor's degree in Business Management from MSU.
+I also have 15 years of experience in finance operations, communication, and information technology."

-Ex: I have extensive experience in accounting and human resource management.
-I know what it takes to motivate and reward employees in a way that sets them up for success.
+"After graduating, I started my career at ABC Company, where I worked in accounting and human resource management.
+During my time there, I reduced employee attrition by 12% in six months because I know what it takes to motivate and reward employees in a way that sets them up for success."

 3. What makes my career story unique?
 How do I connect personally to my work?

 When you craft your response to “Tell me about yourself,” start by answering the above questions.
-By identifying the key points of your professional timeline, you will discover that you too have a compelling career story to share.
+By identifying the key points of your professional timeline, you'll discover that you, too, have a compelling career story to share.